-We service all programs through our ten domestic and two off-shore call centers.
-We also provide phonebased customer service through a third-party vendor.
-Our off-shore facilities are located in Hyderabad, India and Manila, Philippines.
-We blend domestic and off-shore locations as an important part of our servicing strategy, to maintain service availability beyond normal work hours in the U.S. and to seek optimal costs.
+We service all programs through our nine domestic and three off-shore call centers.
+We blend domestic and off-shore locations as an important part of our servicing strategy, to maintain service availability beyond normal work hours in the United States and to seek optimal costs.
 Customer service for cards issued to customers in Canada is supported through agents based in the United States.